Manishearth/HostelNoticeboard/README.md

                     specified first in the 'directories' configuration key.
 With 4 pics at a time, the screen is tiled 2x2, and the first four directories get their own space.
                     */
+   "refreshcount":{"1":10,"2":10,"4":10}, // For given value of picsatatime, after how many iterations should the list be reloaded?
    "picspeed":2000, //Persist the pic for this long (in ms) "directories":[ //Directories in which there are tickers/pics
       "Cult",